-Mohit Kumra: Fair enough.
+Mohit Kumra:Fair enough.
 See running any business you switch on a tube light in your office, expenses are always there.
 But when will the chunk of the expenses peter-off in this?
 Because you initially told us in previous calls that you had been expensing everything.
 Nothing is capitalized in this business.
 Everything is expensed, right?

+Piyush Gupta: Yes.
 Mohit Kumra: And when do we expect this to peter-off, the expenses that is?
 Piyush Gupta: Well, if you just compare the segment on a y-o-y basis, the expenses this quarter versus the third quarter FY24 is down 65%, if you see that, right?
 Mohit Kumra: Yes.
 Piyush Gupta: And if this journey continues, you can already extrapolate that how the numbers will go forward.
 Now the only trick is, expenses - again, you'll have to break down in 2 or 3 big buckets, right?
 Some will be direct expense, which is the CAC kind of expense - the cost of acquisition of customers then basically renewal has a certain kind of expense and then you have the SG&A kind of expenses, right?
 So, the moment the product itself establishes and embeds itself into that 1% or 2% or 10% or what have you, the CAC itself goes away.
 And then obviously, the economics change very substantially.
 The only other second part outside of expense is the ARPU as you are talking about INR 200.
 Now if it is INR 200, I mean, it has a mix of people who are currently on a discounted scheme, people who are currently on a full price scheme and everything in between.
 So, once that number settles at somewhere close to 200, as you're saying, the economics become very different.
 Mohit Kumra: I would like to sort of register what you can only call a complaint right now.
 There is Mr. Avinash who is the CEO of OTTplay separately, right?

-Mohit Kumra: Now his interaction with the public and if you just make a simple him.

-Google search and he has interviews with other people, if you go to the news part of the Google search.
+Piyush Gupta: Yes.
+Mohit Kumra: Now his interaction with the public and if you just make a simple Google search and he has interviews with other people, if you go to the news part of the Google search.
 This is discussed and I said this once before also some 2 or 3 con-calls ago.
-Whatever he says in public, your shareholders have a right to hear that directly from you or from answer questions because if you just Google right now, there is an interview with somebody called Media Brief in which he is confirming that the thing with BSNL is done and he's confirming that some big event on live sports is going to come, big announcement is going to come.
+Whatever he says in public, your shareholders have a right to hear that directly from you or from him.
+And since this is becoming a very big part of your business, I am sure all your investors would deeply appreciate if Mr. Avinash was here to answer questions because if you just Google right now, there is an interview with somebody called Media Brief in which he is confirming that the thing with BSNL is done and he's confirming that some big event on live sports is going to come, big announcement is going to come.

-And since this is becoming a very big part of your business, I am sure all your investors would deeply appreciate if Mr. Avinash was here to which should be what is taken as the correct picture.
-We are the representatives of the Company to be able to disclose this information and to give you the factual position.